 This diagnostic process allows cancer cells to be distinguished from normal blood cells, contributing to accurate diagnosis and appropriate treatment.

-Leukemia Treatment in Türkiye
+Leukemia Treatment in Turkey

-Leukemia treatment in Türkiye is a very delicate process aimed at eradicating leukemia cells without affecting healthy cells.
+Leukemia treatment in Turkey is a very delicate process aimed at eradicating leukemia cells without affecting healthy cells.
 The choice of the appropriate treatment depends on several factors, including the patient's age, the stage of the cancer, and the patient's health.

 The main leukemia treatments in Turkey include: